FAIRmat-NFDI/pynxtools/docs/how-tos/run-tests-in-parallel.md

 # Running `pynxtools` Tests in Parallel

 The `pytest` framework allows tests to run in sequential and parallel using third-party plugins such as [`pytest-xdist`](https://pytest-xdist.readthedocs.io/en/stable/).
 In our `pytest` setup for `pynxtools`, we use `pytest-xdist` to execute tests in parallel.
-To handle shared resources among multiple tests tests are grouped using the `@pytest.mark.xdist_group` fixture.
-This prevents classic race conditions by ensuring that tests sharing the same resources are executed serially.
+To handle shared resources among multiple tests, tests are grouped using the `@pytest.mark.xdist_group` fixture.
+This prevents classic race conditions by ensuring that tests sharing the same resources are executed sequentially.

 ## Running Tests Sequentially